-At the annual general meeting of the shareholders of the Company held on June 27, 2018, the number of directors on the board of directors (the "Board") was set at six.
-In accordance with the Company's articles of incorporation (the "Articles") and the provisions of the Business Corporations Act (British Columbia) (the "BCBCA"), the number of directors was subsequently increased to seven.
-As management proposes to nominate seven directors for election at the Meeting, shareholders will be asked at the Meeting to approve an ordinary resolution that the number of directors of the Company be fixed at seven for the ensuing year, subject to such increases as may be permitted by the Articles and the provisions of the BCBCA.
+In accordance with the Company's articles of incorporation (the "Articles") and the provisions of the Business Corporations Act (British Columbia) (the "BCBCA"), management proposes to nominate eight directors to the Board for election at the Meeting.
+Shareholders will be asked at the Meeting to approve an ordinary resolution that the number of directors of the Company be fixed at eight for the ensuing year, subject to such increases as may be permitted by the Articles and the provisions of the BCBCA.

-The Board recommends a vote FOR the approval of the resolution setting the number of directors at seven.
+The Board recommends a vote FOR the approval of the resolution setting the number of directors at eight.